Benteler International

-Benteler International AG (BENTELER) is a holding company in German family ownership.
-The Group companies operate worldwide in the fields of automotive technology, steel and tube production and engineering.
-The headquarters of Benteler International AG is in Salzburg (Austria), as of 2010.
-The owner is the Benteler family.
+Benteler International Austria GmbH (BENTELER) is a holding company in German family ownership.
+The Group companies operate worldwide in the fields of automotive technology, steel and tube production, engineering, and autonomous mobility.
+The headquarters of Benteler International Austria GmbH is in Salzburg (Austria), as of 2010.
+The company is owned by the Benteler family.

-Under the umbrella of the holding company BENTELER International AG, based in Salzburg, Austria, the Group is structured in the Divisions of BENTELER Automotive Components, BENTELER Automotive Modules, BENTELER Steel/Tube and HOLON.
-As well as BENTELER International AG, BENTELER Business Services GmbH, based in Paderborn, Germany, also carries out additional holding functions.
-The Benteler Group employs more than 20,000 people at 90 locations in 26 countries; approximately 9,000 of those employees are in Germany.
-Revenue in the 2024 financial year was €8.170 billion.
+The Group is structured in four divisions: BENTELER Automotive Components, BENTELER Automotive Modules, BENTELER Steel/Tube and HOLON.
+As well as BENTELER International Austria GmbH, BENTELER Business Services GmbH, based in Paderborn, Germany, also carries out additional holding functions.

+BENTELER's automotive divisions develop and produce automotive components, modules, and systems, including chassis and structural components, as well as solutions supporting vehicle electrification.
+BENTELER Steel/Tube produces steel and manufactures seamless and welded steel tubes for the automotive, energy, and industrial sectors.

+HOLON focuses on autonomous and electric mobility solutions.
+The company develops and industrializes autonomous shuttle vehicles such as the fully electric HOLON urban, designed for use in public transport and on-demand mobility services.
+The business model was expanded through the acquisition of the mobility technology company ioki, adding software-based mobility platforms and services for autonomous transport solutions.

+The BENTELER Group employs more than 20,000 people at 90 locations in 24 countries; approximately 8,000 of those employees are in Germany.
+Revenue in the 2025 financial year was €8.046 billion.